Skip to main content

 The program:

-• teaches the theoretical components of peacebuilding, and applies them to real-world scenarios, thus challenging you to think critically at each stage of analysis, and develop problem-solving skills.
+• teaches the theoretical components of peacebuilding, and applies them to real-world scenarios, thus challenging you to think critically at each stage of conflict analysis, and develop problem-solving skills.

 View program outline in the UFV Academic Calendar